We currently have places available throughout our school

 History: Anglo-Saxons

 We used digital mapping and Anglo-Saxon place names to investigate where they lived.
 Did they live in our area? ...
 Yes!
-We discovered that there are many places near us with Anglo-Saxon origins: Fulford, Osbaldwick, Huntington, Hambleton, Newton-on-Ouse, Tollerton Linton-on-Ouse!
+We discovered that there are many places near us with Anglo-Saxon origins: Fulford, Osbaldwick, Huntington, Hambleton, Newton-on-Ouse, Tollerton and Linton-on-Ouse!

 NSPCC Numbers Day